dylan-chong/a-team-engr101-avc/README.md

 <h5>Friday 06/05/16</h5>
 - Dylan
-	- Moved method stubs, that I planned with Andrew yesterday, into the test modules for others to implement.
+	- Moved method stubs, that I planned with Andrew yesterday, into the test-modules for others to implement.
     - Planned some basic outline code for tracking algorithm

 Extra Info